The-Philomath/LearningCurve/Articles/C++/smart_ptr.md

 In the second syntax memory allocation happens only 1 time and that is for both the object and smart pointer's control block.

 ----
 **Exception-Safety**

-***NOTE**: This is not a problem since **C++17**, due to the changes in the evaluation order of function arguments.
+**NOTE**: This is not a problem since **C++17**, due to the changes in the evaluation order of function arguments.
 Specifically, each argument to a function is required to fully execute before evaluation of other arguments.

-Consider this example,
+Consider this example:-
 ```cpp
 void F(const std::shared_ptr<Lhs> &lhs, const std::shared_ptr<Rhs> &rhs) { /* ... */ }